Update: Some of the credit card offers in this post are no longer available. Check our credit card page for the latest offers.

 If you’re stuck paying Uncle Sam instead of getting a tax return, consider using your airline branded credit card to pay your tax bill.

 You’ll pay a fee of up to 2.25% when using a credit or debit card.

 Pro-tip: If your tax bill is small, it might not be worth paying the fee to pay by credit card.
 Unless you have to meet minimum spending on a new credit card.

 Knowing how to earn frequent flyer miles without flying means traveling now instead of later.

 Flying First Class instead of coach.
 Or being able to take many trips a year instead of one every couple of years.

-From dining out to shopping, you can earn millions of frequent flyer miles a year.
+From credit card signup bonuses, dining out, to shopping, you can earn millions of frequent flyer miles a year.

 What’s your favorite easy way to earn frequent flyer miles without flying?